FuelLabs/fuel-core/deployment/README.md

 kubectl port-forward svc/kube-prometheus-grafana 3001:80 -n monitoring
 ```

 You can then access the grafana dashboard via localhost:3001.

-For grafana, the default username is 'admin' and password is 'prom-operator',
+For grafana console access, the default username is 'admin' and password is 'prom-operator',

 If you want to access the grafana dashboard from a custom DNS address, you need to select 'grafana_ingress_dns' env that is a custom DNS address available in your owned DNS domain.